Our Services

 Helpful Resources

-Excessive daytime sleepiness in adults is a clinical symptom marked by a persistent urge to fall asleep that is different from simple fatigue, and it commonly results from sleep deprivation, sleep disorders like sleep apnea, medical or mental health conditions, or medications.
+Excessive daytime sleepiness (EDS) in adults is more than ordinary fatigue — it's a persistent, uncontrollable urge to fall asleep during waking hours.
+Common causes include sleep deprivation, sleep disorders such as obstructive sleep apnea or narcolepsy, underlying medical or mental health conditions, and certain medications.

 EDS is not just "being tired."
 It is a medical symptom that can signal an underlying health issue.
 Understanding the difference can help you take the right next steps without unnecessary worry—but also without ignoring something important.